JuliaImmRep/AUS/README.md

 IGHV4S17*01	Homozygote	upstream	2	NA	815	ATGCTCTCTGAGAGTCATGGACATCCTGTGCAAGAACATGAAGCACCTGTGGTTCTTCCTCCTCCTGGTGGCAGCTCCCAGATGGGTCCTGTCC	37 0.080981595092	66	175	0.9326956172551308	MFS01	IgM	ATGCTCTCTGAGAGTCATGGACATCCTGTGCAAGAACATGAAGCACCTGTGGTTCTTCCTCCTCCTGGTGGCAGCTCCCAGATGGGTCCTGTCC_IGHV4S17*01	1	2	ATGAAGCACCTGTGGTTCTTCCTCCTCCTGGTGGCAGCTCCCAGATGGGTCCTGTCC	ATGCTCTCTGAGAGTCATGGACATCCTGTGCAAGAAC	ATCCTGTGCAAGAACATGAAGCACCTGTGGTTC
 ```

+Due to the primer difference between the in-house dataset and public dataset (`PRJEB15295` and `PRJNA503527`), the parameters employed for identifying AUS for these datasets are different.
+Three variant scripts are also provided in the `scripts` directory.
+The samples for which they apply to is provided in `aus_script_and_samples.txt`.

 ## Characterization analyses